orguetta/finely-cashflow/README.md

 ## 📄 License

-This project is licensed under the [Mozila 2.0] License.
+This project is licensed under the [Mozilla Public License Version 2.0](LICENSE) License.

 ---